HarshCasper/Rotten-Scripts/Python/Linkedin_Connection_Scrapper/Readme.md

 - Chrome
 - Install Selenium
 - Install bs4 (```pip3 install bs4```)
-- Edit Replace usernmae and password in credentials.json with your gmail and password
+- Replace usernmae and password in credentials.json with your gmail and password

 ## How to Run